Your Office Hole Puncher Just Got Its Own Google Doodle

 Google is paying homage to a device that has no place in the digital world: the hole puncher.

 Tuesday marks the 131st anniversary of the invention of the hole puncher, a workplace staple that makes organizing and binding paper quite simple.
-And in honor of the hole puncher’s longevity, Google created an illustration of the device as a Google Doodle.
+And in honor of the hole puncher’s history, Google created an illustration of the device as a Google Doodle.

 “Today we celebrate 131 years of the hole puncher, an understated — but essential — artifact of German engineering,” Google said in its description of the doodle.
 “As modern workplaces trek further into the digital frontier, this centuries-old tool remains largely, wonderfully, the same.”